A Brief History

 An nuclear powered aircraft carrier was named for him in 1996.
 Sometimes criticized for using atomic bombs against Japan, Truman helped rebuild the world after World War II and prevent World War III.
 Perhaps his most famous legacy is the plaque on his desk that said “The Buck Stops Here.”
 History and Headlines facts: Truman refused to profit from his presidency by making endorsements or taking a corporate job.
 He had no presidential pension and his only pension was from the Army, $112.56 per month!

-Was Harry S Truman a great president?
-You decide, and tell us!
+Question for students (and subscribers): Was Harry S Truman a great president?
+You decide, and tell us in the comments section below this article.

 For more information, please see…